Titanic880/HellDiver2_Database/README.md

 `HellDiver2_EntityFramework_DB` can be run standalone or compiled into a docker container.

 Prior to properly running the project you will have to run the project and update the `Config.json` with:
-Database information,
-Discord Username (used in header as a blame)
+SQL_IP -> location of database (`localhost` is valid if running locally)
+SQL_DB -> Name of the database within the engine
+SQL_ID -> the login username you want the application to use
+SQL_PW -> Plaintext password of the provided ID (NEEDS TO BE MOVED TO ENV) API_Contact -> Discord Username or other means to reach out to you (required by the api) FirstRun -> Set to false if manually updating database with migrations [!WARNING]
+Sleep timers can be adjusted but API restrictions will be enforced as needed

+### Is not required but recommended
-Then use `dotnet ef database update` to push the EF migrations to your database
+Use `dotnet ef database update` to push the EF migrations to your database
 (This generates all tables and information required for the database to work)
+And manually set FirstRun to false in the config.json

 ### Release
 A release build is avaliable at: